derekbassett/sarama-cluster/README.md

 ## Important

 The sarama API is unfortunately very unstable.
-We are trying to keep this library up-to-date with sarama's latest master and tag new releases with references to sarama's commit SHA1 they were tested against.
+We are trying to keep this library up-to-date with sarama's latest release and tag new releases accordingly.

+### This Technology Release

+This release refers to the stable, gopkg.in/Shopify/sarama release of Sarama, which is a stable API for Kafka 0.8.1 and 0.8.2.

+This release also fixes the issue with expired partition offsets that fall outside the Kafka range.
+This issue may occur when a server's disk fills, Mnemosyne goes offline, and Kafka messages expire without Mnemosyne being aware.

 ## Documentation